kareila/clean-all-the-things/README.md

 Downstairs jobs in the afternoon, using `--region=1` and `--region=2` respectively.
 Specifying a region on the command line also filters the list to show only the jobs in that region, and skips the prompt to choose a region when adding or editing a job.
+If you don't want to assign jobs to different areas, you might want to use this option to assign tasks to different members of your household.
+There's no way to turn off the region feature completely;
+deleting all the regions will leave all jobs assigned to a single region named `*UNASSIGNED*`.
+The database ships with two regions predefined, which are Upstairs and Downstairs.

 All the options can be abbreviated: `-m`, `-t`, `-s`, `-w=<n>`, and `-r=<n>` will also work.